 The supplements offered are sold separately from the program.
 The cost for these are:

 There is also an OpenFit free trial available.
 With this free trial, users get 14 days free before a subscription to their service starts.

 Is There a Refund Policy?

 OpenFit does not offer a money-back guarantee if users signed up for their service through Roku or the App Store/iTunes.
-The company cannot process refunds if the subscription was purchased through these apps.
+The company could not process refunds if the subscription were purchased through these apps.

 If the products or services were purchased through other avenues, the company says users should go to their order history and explore the “Money Back Guarantee” section.
 Unfortunately, they don’t seem to give any information on what the money-back guarantee is.

 How Does OpenFit Claim to Work?

 OpenFit claims to offer a unique experience to its users by providing them everything they could need for a healthy living lifestyle.
 This includes supplements, personalized meal plans, live interactive classes, on-demand workouts, and a fitness community.